 I don't like getting phones calls from the automated phone system when I have overdue items or items waiting for me, what can I do?

-If you give us your email address, we will set it up so that you receive emails warning you that your items are soon due, informing you that your materials are overdue and letting you know when you have items available at the library for pick up.
+If you give us your email address, we will set it up so that you receive email warnings informing you that your materials are due soon and letting you know when you have items available at the library for pick up.
 We call this service Email Notification.
+You can also receive notices via text notification, in which you will receive a text when you have items ready for pickup and when items are due soon.
+Sign up for Text Notification to begin using this service.

 I want to borrow an item, but it isn't available at my local branch, what can I do?